About Us

 We are grateful for generous financial support from:

-Funding, donations, and proceeds allow us to continue to offer support and information to the eating disorder community.
+Funding, donations, and proceeds from events allow us to continue to offer support and information to the eating disorder community.

 Who are our Facilitators?